phmullins/awesome-macos/readme.md

 ## Awesome MacOS

-A curated list of fantastically awesome GUI-based software for Apple's MacOS operating system.
+A curated list of fantastically awesome software for Apple's macOS operating system.
 This list was inspired by [Awesome Sysadmin](https://github.com/kahun/awesome-sysadmin).
+Legend: Open Source apps = ![Open Source][oss].
+Paid apps = ![Dollar][mon].
+If an app dosen't have either icon then it should be considered free.

 - [Academics](#academics)
 - [Anti-Malware](#anti-malware)